GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Size almost always involves complexity, and complexity confuses programmers.
-Confused programmers, in turn, introduce mistakes (bugs) into programs.
+> ### I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
+It is so hard.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts